mjcheetham/Git-Credential-Manager-Core/docs/configuration.md

 Full path to an external 'helper' tool to which Microsoft authentication should be delegated.

-On macOS this defaults to the included native `Microsoft.Authentication.Helper` tool.
-On all other platforms this is not set.
+By default this is not set on any platform.

 **Note:** If a helper is set and available then all Microsoft authentication will be delegated to this helper and the [`credential.msauthFlow`](#credentialmsauthflow) setting will be ignored.
 Setting the value to the empty string (`""`) will unset any default helper.